dougeby/IntuneDocs/intune/windows-update-settings.md

 - *Block* (1)
 - *Allow* (0)

 For example, if you configure a value of 1 (block), you enable this policy.
-When enabled, users cannot access the Windows Update scan, download, and install features.
+When enabled, users can't access the Windows Update scan, download, and install features.

 ### Delivery optimization download mode

 Delivery optimization is no longer configured as part of a Windows 10 Update Ring under Software Updates.
 Delivery optimization is now set through device configuration.
 However, previous configurations remain available in the console.
-You can remove these previous configurations by editing them to be *Not configured*, but they cannot otherwise be modified.
+You can remove these previous configurations by editing them to be *Not configured*, but they can't otherwise be modified.

 To avoid conflicts between new and old policy, see [Move from existing update rings to delivery optimization](delivery-optimization-windows.md#move-existing-update-rings-to-delivery-optimization) and then move your settings to a Delivery optimization profile.